christianityorigins/website/books/_posts/2024-08-13-on-the-origins-of-christianity.md

-Every Roman Emperor from Hadrian (likely an acronym for Herodian (77)) onward descends from King Herod mainly through two jewish women: Arria the Younger and Cleopatra of Mauretania or Cleopatra IX ("Philo"), and by my count 37 Roman and Byzantine emperors bore the title "Flavius" and it's later Greek->Latin transliteration "Phlabios" ("Shabbos").
+Every Roman Emperor from Hadrian (likely an acronym for Herodian (77)) onward descends from King Herod mainly through two women: Arria the Younger and Cleopatra of Mauretania or Cleopatra IX ("Philo"), and by my count 37 Roman and Byzantine emperors bore the title "Flavius" and it's later Greek->Latin transliteration "Phlabios" ("Shabbos").

 <p align="center">